Anytime Detection of Strategic Deviations in Multi-Agent Systems: Discussion

 \section{Discussion}

-We have presented a unified framework for sequential equilibrium monitoring in multi-agent systems, enabling anytime-valid detection of strategic deviations without relying on fixed sample sizes.
-Our approach provides statistically sound procedures across various strategic settings.
-We first introduced a robust online test for normal-form games, relying solely on payoff evaluations rather than knowledge of the equilibrium strategy.
-We enhanced its performance by integrating e-BH procedures for FDR control, significantly boosting power in large games.
-Finally, we extended the monitoring framework to stochastic games using likelihood ratios to address dynamic, state-dependent interactions.
+We have presented a unified framework for the sequential detection of strategic deviations in multi-agent systems, enabling anytime-valid monitoring without fixed sample sizes.
+For repeated normal-form games, we developed an online test for departures from equilibrium that relies solely on payoff evaluations, requiring no knowledge of the equilibrium strategy itself, and we sharpened its power in large games by integrating e-BH procedures for false discovery rate control.
+For stochastic games, we addressed the problem of compliance testing, using likelihood ratios to verify online whether observed trajectories adhere to a specified target policy under dynamic, state-dependent interactions.

 \textbf{Limitations and future work.} Our normal-form framework relies on observing counterfactual payoffs, which is standard in equilibrium testing but may require a model of the environment in practice.
 Conversely, our stochastic framework relies on knowing the target equilibrium $\pi$ to compute likelihoods.
 Bridging these gaps remains a challenging open problem, likely requiring the integration of value estimation techniques.
 Furthermore, while we analyzed detection times under stationary deviations, analyzing the response of learning agents to these detections constitutes a promising direction for creating closed-loop, self-correcting multi-agent systems.